Skip to cookies Skip to main content

 Bow Lake, Peyto Lake and Bow Summit

 Just 40 kilometres (25 miles) north of Lake Louise is your first stop: the brilliant turquoise water of Bow Lake, an excellent viewing point for the Crowfoot and Bow glaciers.
 Another five kilometres (3 miles) up the road, you’ll find the Bow Summit from which you can view Peyto Lake.
-The Bow Pass is the highest elevation reached on a public road in Canada (2,067 metres/6.781 feet), and the views from the summit reflect this impressive elevation!
+The Bow Pass is the highest elevation reached on a public road in Canada (2,067 metres/6.781 feet), and the views from the summit reflect this impressive elevation.

 Peyto Lake Icefields Parkway